johnny603/generateRubrics/README.md

 # generateRubrics

-A simple tool to create individual rubric copies for each student, exactly like the `generateStudentRubrics.exe` described in your course documentation.
+A simple tool to create individual rubric copies for each student, exactly like the `generateStudentRubrics.exe` documentation.

 ## Features
 - Reads a list of student names from a text file.